First Edition Prologue & Chapters 1-3

 “Gisborne can go to the devil; the king is all that matters.
 Now, be quiet.”

-Hugh boldly affirmed, “I am willing.”
-He placed his clasped hands between William’s open palms, officially paying homage to his new liege lord.
+Hugh affirmed, “I am willing.”
+He placed his clasped hands between William’s open palms, paying homage to his new liege lord.

 “Rise,” demanded William, and his new vassal obediently stood.
 With the patronizing condescension of royalty, he pronounced, “I will remember you when I come into my glory as King of England.
 Serve me well, and I will appoint you the Earl of Huntingdon after I execute Duncan Fitzooth for treason.”

 At the thought of becoming an earl, Gisborne beamed in anticipation, and although Duncan appeared composed, his blood was boiling with white-hot fury.
-He resolved to utterly destroy both of these men.
+He resolved to destroy both men.
 Surely, King Henry would reward him generously for uncovering this nefarious plot.

-Alfred tugged anxiously on his sleeve, but Duncan dismissively pulled away.
+Alfred tugged on his sleeve, but Duncan pulled away.
 He was impatient to hear the details of William’s scheme.

-Gisborne’s eyes widened in horror, and he worriedly asked, “My lord, how many people are you planning to kill in addition to the king?”
+Gisborne’s eyes widened in horror, and he inquired, “My lord, how many people are you planning to kill besides the king?”